aiidateam/aiida-core/docs/source/reference/command_line.rst

       * Set a number of configuration options with sensible defaults

     Options:
       --profile-name TEXT       Name of the profile.
-By default, a unique name starting with `presto` is automatically generated.  [default:
+By default, a unique name starting with `presto` is automatically generated.  [default: (dynamic)]
-                                      (dynamic)]
-      --email TEXT                    Email of the default user.  [default: aiida@localhost] --use-postgres / --no-use-postgres
-                                      When toggled on, the profile uses a PostgreSQL database instead of an SQLite one.
+      --email TEXT              Email of the default user.  [default: aiida@localhost] --use-postgres            When toggled on, the profile uses a PostgreSQL database instead of an SQLite one.
 The connection details to the PostgreSQL server can be configured with the relevant options.
                                 The command attempts to automatically create a user and database to use for the profile, but this can fail depending on the configuration of the server.
       --postgres-hostname TEXT  The hostname of the PostgreSQL server.
       --postgres-port INTEGER   The port of the PostgreSQL server.
       --postgres-username TEXT  The username of the PostgreSQL user that is authorized to create new databases.
       --postgres-password TEXT  The password of the PostgreSQL user that is authorized to create new databases.
       -n, --non-interactive     Never prompt, such as for sudo password.
       --help                    Show this message and exit.

 .. _reference:command-line:verdi-process: